 - One (1) staff resource from Fiscal Services, who is a non-voting member

 - One (1) staff resource from Planning, Research and Institutional Effectiveness, who is a non-voting member

-- The Senior Vice President of Student Learning and Student Services and the President of the Academic Senate will serve as co-chairs.
+- The Assistant Superintendent/Vice President of Student Learning & Success and the President of the Academic Senate will serve as co-chairs.

 - The Co-chairs will work together to set agendas and conduct meetings.

-Jonathan Eldridge, Senior Vice President of Student Learning & Student Services
+Jonathan Eldridge, Vice President of Student Learning and Success